cjdoris/pAdicGaloisGroup/README.md

 ## Algorithm parameter

 Our implementation is modular, meaning that different algorithms are used in various places.
 An algorithm is specified by a string of the form `NAME[ARG1,ARG2,...]` where the part in brackets is optional.

 The arguments have an order, but in general they have defaults and can be skipped over, so `ARM[All,Global]`, `ARM[All]`, `ARM[Global]` and `ARM` might all be interpreted the same, assuming the arguments to `ARM` have defaults `All` and `Global`.

+Arguments can be given by their name instead of by their order, so `ARM[Eval:Global,All]` is interpreted the same as `ARM[All,Global]`.

 Here we notate the current options for the algorithms.
 The `Alg` parameter to `PGG_GaloisGroup` must be a `GALOISGROUP` algorithm.

 ```
 GALOISGROUP
 = "ARM"                  The absolute resolvent method
-  [ GROUP_ALG              The algorithm used for the group theory parts
+  [ Groups: GROUP_ALG        The algorithm used for the group theory parts
-  , RESEVAL_ALG            The algorithm used to evaluate resolvents
+  , Eval: RESEVAL_ALG        The algorithm used to evaluate resolvents
-  , CONJUGACY              Specifies up to what conjugacy the Galois group will be defined
+  , Conj: CONJUGACY          Specifies up to what conjugacy the Galois group will be defined
+  , UseEasyResolvents: BOOL  When true, start by using cheap resolvents
   ]
 | "SinglyRamified"       The algorithm due to Greve for singly ramified extensions
 | "Builtin"              Use Magma's builtin GaloisGroup intrinsic

 GROUP_ALG
 = "All"                  Enumerate all possible Galois groups, then try to eliminate possibilities
-  [ STATISTIC              The statistic used to distinguish between groups
+  [ Stat: STATISTIC          The statistic used to distinguish between groups
-  , SUBGROUP_CHOICE        How we choose which subgroups to form resolvents from
+  , Choice: SUBGROUP_CHOICE  How we choose which subgroups to form resolvents from
   ]

 RESEVAL_ALG